From MozillaZine Knowledge Base

-Microsoft is replacing Hotmail webmail with Outlook.com webmail.
-A preview is available.
+Microsoft is slowly replacing Hotmail webmail with Outlook.com webmail.
 If you already have a Hotmail account that works with Thunderbird you can switch between the Hotmail and Outlook webmail using the gear icon in the upper right corner (of their web page).
 You don't need to make any changes in Thunderbird since Outlook.com uses the same POP and SMTP servers as Hotmail.

 If you want to switch to a Outlook.com email address first switch to Outlook.com webmail.
 If you haven't already specified an alternate email address that can be used to get a new password if you forgot yours, do so.
 That email address may be needed for you to confirm your changes (prove its you who is doing that) .
 You can add this email address by clicking the gear icon in the upper right corner, click More mail settings, Account details, and then select security info.

 Then click the gear icon in the upper right corner, click More mail settings and Rename your email address.
 You will be prompted to login again.
 Use the old username when creating the new outlook.com account.
 It will ask you what to do with Hotmail mail (either put it into the inbox or in a separate folder).

 In Thunderbird delete the saved Hotmail passwords using Tools -> Options -> Security -> Passwords -> Saved Passwords.
 Change the Hotmail email address to the Outlook.com email address in Tools -> Account Settings -> Hotmail -> email address, Tools -> Account Settings -> Hotmail -> Server Settings -> Username, and Tools -> Account Settings -> Outgoing Server (SMTP) -> Hotmail -> Edit -> Username